UzairMdBaig/BiteBalance/README.md

-# BiteBalance
+# Front-end for BiteBalance

-BiteBalance is an innovative LLM-powered app that delivers personalized recipes based on users' health profiles.It Leverages React and Tailwind CSS to create a responsive single-page application.
+Created frontend for BiteBalance, a LLM-powered app that delivers personalized recipes based on user's health profiles.
+Utilized React and Tailwind CSS to create a responsive single-page application.
 Firebase Authentication is used for login implementation and integrated Firestore for real-time data management.